heineborell/swe-for-ds/README.md

 In contrast, there are programming languages, such as golang, which are __statically typed__.
-If you initialize `x` as an integer, you can't then say that `x` is going to be a string later one.
+If you initialize `x` as an integer, you can't then say that `x` is going to be a string later on.
 Since in most cases you don't want to re-use variable names in the same context with different types, this makes sense, even though python's choice is very convenient.